Mansha-S/Mansha-S/README.md

 - 👋 Hi, I’m @Mansha-S
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Data analytics,Data Science,Machine Learning
-- 🌱 I’m currently learning CSS
+- 🌱 I’m currently learning SQL
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me InstaID : manorma1429

 <!---
 Mansha-S/Mansha-S is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.